Riemann Integration

 Monotonicity is sufficient.
 Assume \(f\) is non-decreasing (the non-increasing case is symmetric).
 For any partition \(\mathcal{P}\), monotonicity gives \(m_i = f(x_{i-1})\) and \(M_i = f(x_i)\).
 Hence \[ U(f, \mathcal{P}) - L(f, \mathcal{P}) = \sum_{i=1}^n \bigl(f(x_i) - f(x_{i-1})\bigr)(x_i - x_{i-1}) \leq \|\mathcal{P}\| \sum_{i=1}^n \bigl(f(x_i) - f(x_{i-1})\bigr) = \|\mathcal{P}\| \bigl(f(b) - f(a)\bigr), \] which tends to \(0\) as \(\|\mathcal{P}\| \to 0\).
 This forces the upper and lower integrals to coincide.

-However, the Riemann integral has its limits — specifically when dealing with functions that are "too" discontinuous or intervals that are unbounded.
+However, the Riemann integral has its limits.
+The difficulty appears for functions that are "too" discontinuous and for intervals that are unbounded.
 To address these, we must extend our toolkit to include improper integrals.

 Improper Riemann Integration

 In many cases, especially in statistics, a function may fail to be Riemann integrable due to unbounded intervals or singularities.
-However, such functions can often still be integrated using the improper Riemann integral, which extends the classical Riemann integral by incorporating limits to handle these issues.
-Fortunately, the improper Riemann integral covers a wide range of integrals commonly encountered in statistics and machine learning.
+Such functions can often still be integrated using the improper Riemann integral, which extends the classical Riemann integral by incorporating limits to handle these issues.
+This extension covers a wide range of the integrals encountered in probabilistic modelling and machine learning.

 Case 1: One side of the interval is unbounded